reselbob/solidity-to-solana/README.md

 ```
 This data is an encypted representation of the private and public keys for the wallet created earlier.

-# Running a test to execute a simple transfer of SOL on the local Solana node
+# Running a script to execute a simple transfer of SOL on the local Solana node

-- Navigate to the `test` folder in the source code working directory
+- Navigate to the `scripts` folder in the source code working directory
 ```
-cd ./test
+cd ./scripts
 ```

 - Take a snapshot of the balance of SOL held in the local wallet